Youth Football I Formation Sweep Play

-This sweep play is out of the I formation.
-This sweep play features a two tight-end set, with a wingback to the right side.
+This youth football I formation sweep play features a two tight-end set, with a wingback to the right side.
 Having a wing back will allow you to work different blocking angles, while putting the defense in some serious alignment conflicts.

 Tight-ends: The play-side tight-end will pull and look to kick out the cornerback.
 We want our tight-ends to aggressively attack the corner, but at the same time be under control.
 You want the running back to be behind the tight-end when he is pulling.
 You do not want to the tight-end to block too early.
 The back-side tight-end will look to get to the middle safety, or to cut off defenders pursuing to the football.